kasey-purvor/CV-Software-Developer/README.md

 > - ****Creativity**** - A new motor with a adhesive join needed testing to ensure it would not detach while loaded with its 20kg CCTV camera.
 I designed a one off test rig to mimmick the load of the camera while the motor could still operate | <a href='https://github.com/kasey-purvor/CV-Software-Developer/blob/main/engineering_portfolio.md#motor-test-rig'> ***Motor Test Rig*** </a> |
 > - ****Product Management****  - With product components in the thousands and frequent design revisions, managing product data was a daily requirement in my work.
 I also assisted in the implementation of the new product data management software, <a href='https://www.priority-software.com/'> priority </a>.
 > - ****Agile Design**** - I was also fundamental in acquiring a 3D printer for rapid prototyping.
 This was a huge leap forward in terms of agile design practice for me.
 With it we could prototype in a fraction of the original time, receive customer feedback much more frequently and iterate as much as we required. | <a href='https://github.com/kasey-purvor/CV-Software-Developer/blob/main/engineering_portfolio.md#3d-printer'> ***3D Printer*** </a> |
 > - ****Matlab****  - Whe analysing the performance data of our motors I would use matlab to manipulate and display the data.
-Thsi was my first professional use of software.
+This was my first professional use of software.

 ## Education
 #### Makers Academy (February2021 to April 2021)